MergeTree engine and other engines of this family (

 PRIMARY KEY— The primary key if it differs from the sorting key.
 Optional.

 By default the primary key is the same as the sorting key (which is specified by the

 ORDER BYclause).
 Thus in most cases it is unnecessary to specify a separate

 SAMPLE BY— An expression for sampling.
 Optional.

 If a sampling expression is used, the primary key must contain it.
+The result of sampling expression must be unsigned integer.
 Example:

 SAMPLE BY intHash32(UserID) ORDER BY (CounterID, EventDate, intHash32(UserID)).

 TTL— A list of rules specifying storage duration of rows and defining logic of automatic parts movement between disks and volumes.
 Optional.